skip to main content

 500 Mbps Fiber Internet $60.00/mo.*Up to 500MbpsView Plan

-1 Gig Fiber Internet $80.00/mo.Up to 940MbpsView Plan
+1 Gig Fiber Internet $70.00/mo.Up to 940MbpsView Plan

-2 Gig Fiber Internet $120.00/mo.§Up to 2,000MbspView Plan
+2 Gig Fiber Internet $90.00/mo.* Up to 2,000MbspView Plan

-5 Gig Fiber Internet $180.00/mo.§Up to 5,000MbpsView Plan
+5 Gig Fiber Internet $120.00/mo.* Up to 5,000MbpsView Plan

-8 Gig Fiber Internet $280.00/mo.||Up to 8,000MbpsView Plan
+8 Gig Fiber Internet $280.00/mo.*Up to 8,000MbpsView Plan

 Optimum’s plan roster covers all the broadband bases.
 We like the 500 Mbps Fiber Internet plan best, as you get blazing-fast symmetrical speeds for a relatively low introductory rate.
 Its 500Mbps symmetrical speeds may be overkill for some homes, but at $60 per month, you’re not sacrificing much for the extra speed.

-If you can’t get the fiber plans, both the 300 Mbps Internet and 500 Mbps Internet cable internet plans offer good speeds at low rates.
+If you can’t get the fiber plans, the 300Mbps Internet cable internet plan offers good speeds at low rates.
 For even faster speeds, Optimum has several gigabit plans.
-One big caveat with Optimum is its price hikes.
-Optimum usually raises prices after the first year; the amounts of the price hikes vary by plan and region.
+One caveat with Optimum is its price hikes.
+Optimum usually raises prices by $15 per month in year one, and then again in year two.

 T-Mobile plans and pricing